Cécile Vogt-Mugnier

 Cécile Vogt-Mugnier (27 March 1875 – 4 May 1962) was a French neurologist from Haute-Savoie.
-She and her husband Oskar Vogt are known for their extensive cytoarchetectonic studies on the brain.
+She and her husband Oskar Vogt are known for their extensive cytoarchetecture studies on the brain.

 Professional life

 Education and career

 Vogt-Mugnier obtained her medical doctorate in Paris in 1900 and studied under Pierre Marie at the Bicêtre Hospital.
 At the time, women only made up 6% of those receiving medical doctorates, even though it had been thirty years since women were first admitted to medical studies.
 Vogt-Mugnier and her husband's findings on myelinogenesis led to her dissertation work on the fiber systems in the cat cerebral cortex (Étude sur la myelination of hémishères cérébraux) and the beginning of their research in architectonics.
 In Berlin, Vogt-Mugnier was awarded her medical license on January 16, 1920.
 Because of her scientific achievements and medical experience, she was not required to sit examinations or undergo the year of practical training.

 Despite her accomplishments, Vogt-Mugnier's own career and recognition remained minimal.
 It was only between the years 1919 and 1937 that she held a formal, paid position as a scientist at the Kaiser Wilhelm Institute.
 Her position as department head corresponded to that of an extraordinary professor.
-For most of her life, however, she worked without compensation, and lived on her husband’s earnings.
+For most of her life, however, she worked without compensation, and lived on her husband's earnings.